IBM/AI-on-Power-Level3/docs/Lab3/lab3-hands-on-guide.md

 * USERS - This which has user specific info (user_id, name, age, dob etc)
 * ACCOUNTS - This holds the account balance of each user with user_id being the common field between the 2 tables

-1. Given the above DB example, the prompt (aka context) we need to provide is as below:
+1. Given the above DB example, the prompt (aka context) we need to provide to the code LLM is as below:
    ```
    You are a developer writing SQL queries given natural language questions.
 The database contains a set of 2 tables.
 The schema of each table with description of the attributes is given.
 Write the SQL query given a natural language statement with names being not case sensitive